draggsconnor/BlipKit/manual/data-object.md

 `BKData` is a general container for audio frames.
 It is used to hold [waveform](../waveforms/) phases and [sample](../playing-samples/) frames.
 Its content can be loaded from WAVE files or raw audio data.

-A data object can be set to multiple tracks.
+A data object can be attached to multiple tracks.

 ## Attributes

-The attributes of the data object.

 <dl>